MXL 3000 Mods

 The one component that most significantly limits the performance of this microphone is the capsule.
-It is MXL's common 32mm K67, which tends to deliver an uneven and somewhat hyped high-frequency response.
+It is MXL's common 32mm K67, which tends to deliver an uneven and somewhat hyped high-frequency response, usually with thin bass response.
 It is prone to harshness on any source with high-frequency energy (cymbals, voices, strings).

-The RK-12 has a flatter upper midrange than the RK-47, and is in a sense more neutral for that reason.
-It has a rich, full low end, and a broad boost in the high frequencies that adds excitement without hype or sibilance.
+Our top capsule recommendation for the MXL 3000 is the RK-12.
+It has a rich, full low end, and a broad but low-amplitude boost in the high frequencies that adds excitement without hype or sibilance.

 This capsule is based on the design of the AKG CK-12, which was used in the AKG C12 and Telefunken ElaM 251.